I quit teaching

 For those of you thinking this may be a blog post that turns into another rant about the education system in America, you’re wrong.
 I believe in teachers, and I believe in you.
 I believe teachers have the knowledge and ability to conquer the world one child at a time.
 I’ll show you just what I mean in this post.
 Here are the 15 things that happened to me when I quit teaching.

-1. I got to teach students all over the world.
+1. I got to teach students from all over the world.

 I’ve always wanted to travel the world, but I’ve never had the means to do so.
 You see, I’m a small town girl with a big heart for adventure.
 As a teacher, I was confined to my four walls every single day.
 I never came home and complained about my students.
 Instead, I would think to myself, “There’s got to be more; I’ve got to do more.”
-I knew that no matter what, I was meant for more than my 100 students every 180 days.
+Once I quit teaching, I knew that no matter what, I was meant for more than my 100 students every 180 days.
+I was looking for jobs for teachers who leave teaching and then I found the perfect match.
+More on that later.

 2. I became a better person.